andyet/yeti.css/README.md

     @import 'style/_mixins'
     ```

+### Gotchas:

+Because this is an npm module, but isn't on npm, management of it is a little tricker.

+* **Deployment:** If you are deploying your app, Bear will also need to setup deploy keys for the andyet/style repo, so that npm can grab style from the private repo.
+This is why you should use "git+ssh://git@github.com/andyet/style" in your package.json to reference style.

+* **Version Pinning:** It's __**strongly**__ recommended that you pin to a specific version of style, so that updates to the styleguide don't break your site.
+To do that, reference a specific tag in your package.json by appending #<tagname> to the git url, e.g.:

+    ```js
+        //package.json

+        {
+            //...
+            "dependencies": {
+                "style": "git+ssh://git@github.com/andyet/style#0.1.0"
+            },
+            //...
+        }
+    ```

 ## How to run?

 For quickly accessing the demo page fire up the server with [http-server](https://github.com/nodeapps/http-server) in root directory: